EEPROM Configurationπ

 Fieldsπ

 All values (including f32 and u32 values) are little-endian.
+Divide values by their scaling in order to retrieve the true value.

 Field ID |